Infected (The Last of Us): Casting and characters

 Christine Hakim's role was revealed in a trailer in December 2022.
 She was contacted to appear in the series via Instagram.
 She was initially hesitant to accept the role as she was caring for her mother and husband amid the COVID-19 pandemic but was convinced by her grandniece, a fan of the game.
+Her husband reassured her and told her the role "is not only for you, this is for Asia".
 Hakim recorded her role in Calgary in late October 2021.
 She brought her traditional batik scarves and Indonesian jewelry, which the costume department accepted for use in the series.
 Hakim was impressed by Druckmann's ability to direct Indonesian roles and the art director's creation of the Jakarta set in Calgary.

 Filming

 Ksenia Sereda worked as cinematographer for the episode.
-Filming took place in and around Rice Howard Way in Downtown Edmonton from October 2–18, requiring the closure of sidewalks between October 12–14; Pascal filmed establishing shots in the area in early October, and returned for full production later in the month alongside Ramsey and Torv.
+Filming took place in and around Rice Howard Way in Downtown Edmonton from October 2–18, requiring the closure of sidewalks between October 12–14; Pascal filmed establishing shots in the area in early October and returned for full production later in the month alongside Ramsey and Torv.
 The location replicated a post-apocalyptic Boston; production designer John Paino was unable to find a location imitating Boston's brick-lined streets, requiring manual transformation and sculpting on set.
-Manual tree placement was similarly required as Canadian trees share few similarities with those in Boston.
+Manual tree placement was similarly required, as Canadian trees share few similarities with those in Boston.
 Rice Howard Way was set up with a large crater in front of an Italian restaurant and a green screen for the skyline.
 The production crew converted a local business into a ruined salon and asked another if they would permit a stunt performer to fly through the front window.

 Production took place at the Alberta Legislature Building, which was dressed with vines and greenery.
 Production spent around CA$372,000 for a four-day shoot in Edmonton.
 Some streets in downtown Calgary were closed for production from October 15–18, followed by the closure of several blocks in Beltline from October 23–28.
-Shutting down the Fourth Avenue flyover that took the locations team around six to eight weeks of negotiations with the city.
+Shutting down the Fourth Avenue flyover took the locations team around six to eight weeks of negotiations with the city.
 The hotel interior location required draining as fungi quickly began to grow.

-Paino designed the Indonesian lab with "big and sinister" air ducts; he kept the colors simple to maintain realism and avoid resembling science fiction.
+The Indonesian Ministry of Health was filmed at the Southern Alberta Institute of Technology's Senator Burns Building: the lab in the basement and the office in its fourth-floor lounge.
+Paino designed the lab with "big and sinister" air ducts; he kept the colors simple to maintain realism and avoid resembling science fiction.
+A noodle restaurant on Centre Street in Calgary was used as the Indonesian restaurant in the opening scene, and the historic Canadian Bank of Commerce building was dressed up as the exterior of the Bostonian Museum.
 Druckmann's work on the episode completed production by November 7, 2021.